 Where did you earn your degrees and what are your current responsibilities at UGA?

-I received my B.S. in Dietetics (Indiana University of Pennsylvania), M.S. in Foods and Nutrition (University of Georgia), and am currently enrolled in the EdD program at UGA Gwinnett.
+I received my B.S. in Dietetics (Indiana University of Pennsylvania), M.S. in Foods and Nutrition (University of Georgia), and EdD (UGA Gwinnett).
 My current responsibilities include teaching foods and food service classes, teaching a class for the School Nutrition Director Certification Program, and provide training sessions for School Nutrition Managers and Directors in Georgia.

 When did you come to UGA and what brought you here?